+The goal of independent accreditation was achieved when, in 2020, NWCCU (Northwest Commission on Colleges and Universities) awarded OCCC independent status as an accredited college.
+Since that time the College's Assessment Plan has further evolved to include all College service areas as well as instructional programs.
 The emphasis on mission-based, assessment driven strategic planning and evidence-based decision making has promoted the continuous improvement and evolution of OCCC assessment processes and procedures.
 The result is a comprehensive, integrated, and ongoing assessment plan.